mwchmiel/mwchmiel.github.io/teaching.md

 teaching practice that incorporates best practices in higher education, includes research-driven innovation, and addresses questions of equity and access within academia.
 While working toward including these goals into my own practice, I have benefitted by attending workshops run by the Office of Academic Innovation, learned by applying methods in the classroom, and taking a full quarter course to better understanding the principle of scientific teaching.
-I have applied what I have learned to my courses, and have also reflected on how this impacts how i approach teaching by incorporating them into my philosophies of teaching and equity and inclusion.
+I have applied what I have learned to my courses, and have also reflected on how this impacts how I approach teaching by incorporating them into my philosophies of teaching and equity and inclusion.

 **Philosophy of Teaching and Learning**

 The findings of a <a href = "https://www.aacu.org/sites/default/files/files/LEAP/2015employerstudentsurvey.pdf">study </a> commissioned by the Association of American Colleges and Universities regarding college learning and career success state (emphasis mine):

 “The majority of employers continue to say that possessing both field-specific knowledge and a broad range of knowledge and skills is important for recent college graduates to achieve long-term career success.
-Very few indicate that acquiring knowledge and skills mainly for a specific field or position is the best path for longterm success…The learning outcomes they rate as most important include **written and oral communication skills, teamwork skills, ethical decision-making, critical thinking, and the ability to apply knowledge in real-world settings.”**
+Very few indicate that acquiring knowledge and skills mainly for a specific field or position is the best path for long-term success…The learning outcomes they rate as most important include **written and oral communication skills, teamwork skills, ethical decision-making, critical thinking, and the ability to apply knowledge in real-world settings.”**

 I maintain that these are the same skills that make informed voters, engaged community members, and lead to a personally enriching life experience.
 Therefore, my teaching practice centers on using subject material in a manner that explicitly emphasizes skill growth in a number of key areas.